C1XTZ/png-premult-gui/README.md

 ## Why?

 When scaling images, ImGui (used by CSP) applies linear filtering, which blends neighboring pixels.
-If a PNG has semi transparent edges this can cause visible outlines, especially when the image is drawn smaller or larger than its original size.
+If a PNG has semi transparent edges this can cause visible outlines.

 Heres is a example of a 4000×4000 test image drawn at 300×300:
 ![](./.github/img/example.png)